egberts/egberts.github.io-src/content/articles/bro-ids-howto.md

 [jtable]
 option, long option, description
-`-a`, `--parse-only`, "Syntax check the policy script files. bro returns 0 if OK, 1 if syntax is invalid (new in Bro 2.3.1) `-b`, `--bare-mode`, Don't load scripts from the base/ directory.
+`-a`, `--parse-only`, "Syntax check the policy script files. bro returns 0 if OK; 1 if syntax is invalid (new in Bro 2.3.1) `-b`, `--bare-mode`, Don't load scripts from the base/ directory.
 Useful in testing `-d`, `--debug-policy`, Activate policy file debugger `-e`, `--exec`, augment loaded policies by given script code